 - Solution #6 requires the UPF onboard to act as a PSA which is pre-configured with IP address pool per DNN, and the UPFs onboard are configured with particular PDR and FAR pairs, so that the UE to UE traffic can be local routed automatically without creating group.
 It's assumed that the same SMF is used and inter-GEO UE-UE communication is supported.

-- Solution #7 also proposes the UPF onboard to act as a UL-CL/BP and an additional PSA, but requires to support QoS flow level traffic switching at the UL-CL/BP, and establish N19 tunnel between two additional PSAs, so that the UE to UE traffic will be routed to target UE belonging to same 5GLAN VN group according to the PDR and FAR.
+- Solution #7 also proposes the UPF onboard to act as a UL-CL/BP and an additional PSA, but requires to support QoS flow level traffic switching at the UL-CL/BP, and establish N19 tunnel between two additional PSAs, so that the UE to UE traffic identified by particular QFIs will be routed to target UE belonging to same 5GLAN VN group according to the PDR and FAR.
 The same SMF is assumed in this solution.